About Polish Sausage

 Arginine Considerations

-Arginine is a essential amino acid that the body uses to build proteins.
+Arginine is a essential amino acid that the human body uses to build proteins.

-Arginine has many functions in the body, including wound healing, helping the kidneys remove waste products from the body, and maintaining immune and hormone function.
+Arginine has multiple functions in the body, including wound healing, helping the kidneys remove waste products from the body, and maintaining immune and hormone function.

 Arginine also plays a role in the replication of the herpes virus, making it a key factor in cold sore outbreaks.
 The herpes virus requires arginine to grow, replicate, and create new herpes viruses.
 Foods abundant in arginine, such as nuts and chocolate, may increase the frequency and severity of these outbreaks.